Photo: Beach erosion in the 1970s removed virtually all beach sand from Bar Beach exposing the bedrock.

 Coastal Hazards and Development Assessment

-In August 2010, the Department of Planning released the NSW Coastal Planning Guideline: Adapting to Sea Level Rise .
-This document provides guidance on how sea level rise and its impacts (including coastal erosion and flooding) are to be considered in land use planning and development assessment in NSW.
+The NSW Coastal Planning Guideline: Adapting to Sea Level Rise provides guidance on how sea level rise and its impacts, including coastal erosion and flooding, are to be considered in land use planning and development assessment in NSW.

-As outlined above, Council has also adopted the 50 year erosion hazard lines identified in the Stockton Beach Coastal Processes Study.
-These hazard lines are therefore considered during development assessment.
+The City of Newcastle has adopted the projected erosion hazard lines for Stockton for up to 2120 (present day, 2040, 2060 and 2120) as identified in the Stockton Beach Coastal Processes Study.
+These hazard lines are considered during development assessment.